Triangle functions generated by products of quantales: Subsemigroups of

-In this section, we investigate several subsets of $\Delp$: \begin{itemize} \item $\CDp$, consisting of all non-defective d.d.f's. \item $\CDp_0$, consisting of all d.d.f's in $\Delp$ which are continuous on $]0,\infty]$; \item $\CDp_c$, consisting of all d.d.f's in $\CDp$ which are continuous on $[0,\infty]$. \item $\CDp_{sc}$, consisting of all strict d.d.f's in $\Delp$. \end{itemize} Clearly, we can see that
+In this section, we investigate several subsets of $\Delp$: \begin{itemize} \item $\CDp$, consisting of all non-defective d.d.f.'s. \item $\CDp_0$, consisting of all d.d.f.'s in $\Delp$ which are continuous on $]0,\infty]$; \item $\CDp_c$, consisting of all d.d.f.'s in $\CDp$ which are continuous on $[0,\infty]$. \item $\CDp_{sc}$, consisting of all strict d.d.f.'s in $\Delp$. \end{itemize} The hierarchical inclusion relations among the subsets are given by

-We show that the requirement of the above four sets being closed with respect to the operation $L\otimes T$ depends heavily on the properties of the $\CL$-operation $L$.
+We demonstrate that the closedness of these subsets under the operation $L\otimes T$ is fundamentally determined by the structural properties of the t-conorm $L$.